 - Morning Garden ends with a goodbye song.

-Enrollment is underway for our Winter 2015 Morning Garden program.
+Enrollment is underway for our Summer 2015 Morning Garden program.

 At our Early Childhood Center at Inman Park (Inman Park United Methodist Church at 1015 Edgewood Avenue NE, Atlanta 30307